AdultSkate… What’s it all about?

 Adult skating is growing in popularity and more and more clubs are offering recreational, test and competitive opportunities to this segment of the population.
-Adults participate in CanSkate and STARSkate programs as well as on synchronized skating teams.
+Adults participate in CanSkate and STARSkate programs.
 Adult championships currently provide opportunities to adult skaters to experience the challenge of a competition in a fun, social environment.

-The Mayfield Figure Skating Club is on board offering both group and private lesson formats where adult skaters of all levels can skate at their own pace, learn some new skills and get some exercise.
-It’s never too late to learn to skate!!
+The Mayfield Figure Skating Club is on board offering group lesson formats where adult skaters of all levels can skate at their own pace, learn some new skills and get some exercise.
+It’s never too late to learn to skate!
 Come and join in the fun!

 Who’s it for?

-AdultSkaters ready for figure skating skills participate in the Intermediate STAR program in a private lesson format.
+AdultSkaters ready for figure skating skills participate in the Adult Junior STAR program in a group lesson format.
+In addition to the group lessons, drop-in private lessons are available.

 AdultSkaters participating in the STARSkate program may attend competitions.
 For age categories and program requirements, click here.